Applying to the University of Washington Master of Science in Technology Innovation/Dual Degree

-In a personal statement of no more than 800 words, answer the questions below and discuss how they relate to the specific degree program you are applying for (MSTI-Connected Devices, MSTI-Robotics, Dual Degree-Connected Devices, Dual Degree-Robotics).
+In a personal statement of no more than 1000 words (around 200 words per question), answer the questions below and discuss how they relate to the specific degree program you are applying for (MSTI-Connected Devices, MSTI-Robotics, Dual Degree-Connected Devices, Dual Degree-Robotics).
 This statement will serve as an example of your written communication skills.

 The Master of Science in Technology Innovation program prepares its graduates to become innovators in the global market for connected devices or robotics through an immersive, project-based curriculum focused on technology development, design thinking, and entrepreneurial skills.

 - What specific aspects of the MSTI program are of most interest to you and why?